klust/cluster-examples/Slurm/README.md

 # Slurm examples

-These examples correspond to the VSC tutorial, except for the X*-directories which is material not covered in the common VSC tutorial.
+These examples correspond to the VSC tutorial, except for the workflow examples in the X*-directories which is material not covered in the common VSC tutorial.

   * [Chapter 4: Running batch jobs](04_Running-batch-jobs)